Boat Excise

 Return your Oath FormValuation & Rate

-The amount of the excise is based upon the fair cash value of the vessel and its equipment as determined by the local assessors but not in excess as determined by the length and age of the boat under a schedule established by General Laws Chapter 60B §2(c).
-After the valuation is determined, an excise at the rate of $10.00 per thousand is assessed.
+The amount of the excise is based upon the fair cash value of the vessel and its equipment as determined by the local assessors, but not in excess, as determined by the length and age of the boat under a schedule established by General Laws Chapter 60B §2(c).
+After the valuation is determined, an excise tax of $10.00 per thousand is assessed.

 Payment Information